-The cheapest flight to Faro you can get by boooking 5 days before departure.
+For the cheapest flights to Faro book 5 days before departure.

 The most popular airlines on the route Liverpool - Faro: Ryanair (FR).

-The cheapest flights you can book on the route John Lennon (LPL) - Faro Airport (FAO).
+The cheapest flights are on the route John Lennon (LPL) - Faro Airport (FAO).

 Direct flights last about 2h 50min.